Labour hire licensing laws

 - referring an alleged breach of a relevant law.

-As all decisions made are evidence based, our inspectors may ask for details about the operation of the labour hire business and its compliance with relevant laws during an investigation.
+As all decisions made are evidence based, our inspectors may ask for details about the operation of the labour hire business and its compliance with relevant laws during an audit or investigation.

 - inspect your workplace